dmin17/cleanDesktop/README.md

 # Do you have hundreds of screenshots on your desktop, and dont feel like manually moving them????
-Well I did, so I wrote this very short python script to store all of the screenshots into a folder name screenshot.
+## I did!
+So I wrote this very short python script to store all of the screenshots into a folder name screenshot.

 1. Clone this repo in your root directory (1 level above your desktop directory)